Hi, I’m Mike Bundrant, founder of iNLP Center. I am an NLP Master Practitioner, INA Fellow Trainer and retired psychotherapist (NM).

 1992.
 Found NLP and took the practitioner training from Tim Hallbom and Suzi Smith when they ran Western States Training in SLC.
 Was certified by Michael Grinder.

 1994.
-Moved to Santa Fe to join Jake in marketing and running NLP trainings in an extended apprenticeship to become an NLP trainer.
-(NLP is great for marketing).
+Moved to Santa Fe to join Jake in marketing and running NLP training in an extended apprenticeship to become an NLP trainer.

 1995.
 My first of dozens of trips to Toyko to teach NLP Practitioner, Master Practitioner and Trainer Certification courses with Kazuhiko Umemoto of Team Iryo.

 2001.
-Had the realization that if all I did in life were practice psychotherapy and train NLP, my experience would be too narrow.
-So, I left my successful practice and took an opportunity to run The Uptime Institute, a high-end data center engineering firm with Fortune 100 clients.
+Had the realization that if all I did in life were practice psychotherapy and train NLP, my life experience would be too narrow.
+So, I left my successful practice and took an opportunity to run The Uptime Institute, a high-end data center engineering firm that serves Fortune 100 clients exclusively.

 2003.
 Left Uptime to run my brother’s company, All Pro Off Road, which sells rock crawling and off-road parts to Toyota 4WD enthusiasts.
 During this time I helped build my own rig and took up the sport.